the-senior-dev/sm_solid_js/README.md

 ## Challenges:

-1. [ ] Apply **ingle Responsability Principle** to split the code in `index.ts` into modules that will most likely evolve independentlty.
+1. [ ] Apply the **Single Responsability Principle** to split the code in `index.ts` into modules that will most likely evolve independentlty.

 - Identify the possible **sources of change** in the code
   - changes in the input shape